MadeleineWalder/SummerHomesCyprus/README.md

 ### Info

-A quick website I built in my spare time as a rough example of a modern website for this company.
+A quick website I built in my spare time as a rough example of a modern website for a real estate & construction company based in Cyprus.
-This is only a very basic site and an example of what I can do in a couple of hours.
+This is only a very basic site and an example of what I can do in just a couple of hours.

 ### Analysis

+- Minimal navbar to not overwhelm with information
+- Focus on making people want to live abroad with beautiful fullscreen image
+- Question to make users curious and want to continue looking
+- 'Begin' button to easily access the rest of the site

 ### Local Hosting